-The programmes are changing the lives of young people and providing a spring board for young people to start living life again post injury, illness or trauma.
-After attending a programme participants have had the confidence to go to university, change careers, go travelling, enter into relationships… but most importantly, they’ve had the confidence to be the person they want to be.
+The programmes are life changing, providing a springboard to help people to start living life again post injury, illness or trauma.
+The programmes have given participants the confidence to go to university, change careers, go travelling, enter into relationships, but most importantly, they have had the confidence to be the person they want to be.

 In 2015, Matthew Slavin, a research student from the University of Glasgow chose to write the thesis for his MSc in Psychology on the Psychosocial impact of an Adventure Programme on Young Survivors of Cancer, basing his research on the Climbing Out programmes.

-His findings provide us with formal evidence as to exactly why the programmes are having the incredibly impact that they are having.
+His findings provide us with formal evidence as to exactly why the programmes are having such an incredible impact.

 "It would appear that involvement in Climbing Out helps not only to foster adjustment and recovery following a major chronic illness but actually precipitates post traumatic growth."